Al-khwarizmi1/magento2-deployment-tool/README.md

 ### Properties

-You can customise all properities according to your needs:
+You can customise all properties according to your needs:

 * Properties added in `deployment-settings/project.properties` have the highest priority and will overwrite default ones
 * You can check all default properties that can be customised on: